 Going beyond fitting an AMH system into two floors of a new, Rem Koolhaas-designed building, the Lyngsoe Systems sorting machine became a focal point of the entrance hall in a glass-enclosed space.

-The library is a newly-built, industrial-styled building, and the sorting area is in an irregular space divided between two floors, surrounded by a glass wall.
+The library is a newly-built, industrial-style building, and the sorting area is in an irregular space divided between two floors, surrounded by a glass wall.
 The challenge was to increase staff and patron efficiency with an appealing, “on the stage” look and feel to all components.

 Lyngsoe Systems worked with library staff and the architect firm, OMA, to develop a solution that maximized the benefits of the Lyngsoe Sort Mate™ and Lyngsoe Library Mate™ while maintaining an aesthetic appeal.
 The result was a full AMH Sort Mate 2000 solution in customized colors to match the library décor, Library Mate inductions that complement the modern design, and a seamless transition from public returns to the sorting system.